Aradhya247/Aradhya247/README.md

 Hi I'm Aradhya Mishra👋

-✨i am an enthusiastic python developer interested in backend and making data-driven insight for bussinesses  ✨
+✨i am an Enthusiastic python developer interested in backend and Data Analysis for making data-driven insight for bussinesses  ✨